itiligent/Easy-OpenVAS-Installer/README.md

 ## 🔒 Web Management Console HTTPS Security

-The OpenVAS web console is automatically configured for HTTP redirect to HTTPS on port 443.
+The install script will automatically configure a HTTP redirect to HTTPS on port 443 and create the required certificates base on the options in the `CUSTOM CONFIG SETTINGS ` section. .
 Instructions for importing browser certificates into Windows and Linux clients (to avoid browser HTTPS warnings) are provided on-screen when the build script completes.
 If you wish you change the system's DNS name or IP address, or if certificates need to be renewed, simply run [update-certificates.sh](https://github.com/itiligent/OpenVAS-Appliance-Builder/blob/main/update-certificates.sh)

 ## 💻 Authenticated Vulnerability Scans Against Windows Hosts